EJEP/datapoint-python/docs/objects/forecast.md

 ####Methods

 #####now()
-Get the current timestep from this forecast
+Get the current timestep from this forecast<br>
 returns: Timestep (or False)

 ####Attributes